corona-warn-app/cwa-server/README.md

 After you've checked out this repository, you can run the application in one of the following ways:

 * As a [Docker](https://www.docker.com/)-based deployment on your local machine.
 You can run either:
-    * Single components using the respective dockerfile or
+  * Single components using the respective Dockerfile or
   * The full backend using the Docker Compose (which is considered the most convenient way)
 * As a [Maven](https://maven.apache.org)-based runtime on your local machine.
   If you want to develop something in a single component, this approach is preferable.